NationalSecurityAgency/emissary/RELEASING.md

   - Remove the "-SNAPSHOT" suffix from the version and create scm tag
   - Create a GitHub release and upload artifacts
 - If patch release, delete the patch branch
-- For a formal release only, increment snapshot version on master branch
+- For a formal release only, increment snapshot version on a branch and open a pull request
 - Publish the artifacts to GitHub Maven Repo

 The release process used for this repository creates a branch for every release that is prefixed with `release/`.
 Tags are not added nor are releases performed on the `master` branch.
 The `master` branch is the target for merging new commits and for development releases (-SNAPSHOT) only.
 All patches will originate using a `patch/` prefixed branch and once complete a new `release/` branch will be created.

 ## Versioning